 Future plans

 The immediate future plans of the EGI AAI CheckIn service can be found in the EGI AAI CheckIn Service development and integration roadmap.
-The longer term plans of the service are going to be defined after the technology assessment.
+The longer-term plans of the service are going to be defined after the technology assessment.